vpurushoth18/Facial-Emotion-Recognition/README.md

 The manuscript can be found in this link: (https://docs.google.com/document/d/1FP6f9MswwBmijBmXu1nPONngCHdieGDd/edit?usp=sharing&ouid=103583841853706605324&rtpof=true&sd=true)

-Manuscript is in review under ISRO
+Manuscript is in review under ISRO.